← Back to blog

 Pull up your retainer invoice.
 Add your ad management fee if it's separate.
 Then ask three questions.

 One: what specifically did they produce last month?
 List every deliverable.
-Two: could those deliverables have been produced by AI tools at $200-300/month in software cost?
+Two: could those deliverables have been produced by an AI marketing stack at a fraction of the software cost?
 Three: what revenue did those deliverables actually drive, and does that number clear the retainer cost with margin left over?

 Most founders who run this exercise are surprised.
 Not because the agency did nothing, but because the ROI math was never written down.
 They were paying for activity, not results.

 I run the same exercise for every brand I onboard.
 The full breakdown of what AI marketing actually costs across tool tiers is on the services page.
-The short version: a complete AI marketing stack for a $50K/month ecommerce brand runs $1,000-$1,800/month all in.
-That's $2,700-$3,500 less per month than the average retainer, with daily execution instead of weekly deliverables.
+The short version: a complete AI marketing stack for a $50K/month ecommerce brand costs meaningfully less than the average retainer, with daily execution instead of weekly deliverables.

-At 171% average ROI, the math stops being abstract quickly.
+Run the math on your own retainer and the comparison stops being abstract quickly.

 Frequently asked questions

-What is the average ROI for AI marketing?
+What is the ROI for AI marketing compared to an agency retainer?

 How much does an agency retainer cost compared to AI marketing for ecommerce?